Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Details for

 \subsection{Network Architecture}

 We trained multi-layer perceptrons for E1 and E2 in Section \ref{sec-toy-example}.
-The network architecture is in Table \ref{tab-toy-architecture} and the code is online available, The three-dimensional input/output sizes follow the format of height$\times$width$\times$channels.
+The network architecture is in Table \ref{tab-toy-architecture} and the code is online available\footnote{https://github.com/gawainxu/Data\_Bias\_Experiments}, The three-dimensional input/output sizes follow the format of height$\times$width$\times$channels.